AmiliaSalva/SimpleAnsibleLab/README.md

 ## Introduction

-In my journey through IT automation, I've come to appreciate the elegance and power of Ansible with this lab.
+To preface this, I wanted to mention my journey into IT has always been driven by an insatiable curiosity and a hunger to understand the tools and practices that shape our digital world.
+This lab, in particular, stems from my profound desire to constantly learn new things and technologies.

+Not just to know how it functions but to understand its core principles and nuances.
+While there are numerous tutorials and courses, there's no better way to learn than by doing.
+By setting up this lab, I aim to practically apply Ansible concepts, experiment, make mistakes, learn, and gain a robust understanding of this remarkable automation tool.

+Leveraging Linode as our cloud platform, we'll use Ansible to install and manage software across multiple virtual machines, taking you through each step of my exploration journey.

+.
 This lab is meant as a simple introduction, aiming to showcase just a glimpse of what you can achieve with Ansible.